Shixing79/XAI_Agent/README.md

-# XAI_Agent
+# Forecast Genie (XAI_Agent)

-**XAI_Agent** is an interactive, explainable AI agent designed for demand forecasting, inventory management, and sales analysis.
-It enables users to query a machine learning model and its dataset using natural language, and provides transparent explanations for predictions using SHAP values and other interpretability tools.
+**Forecast Genie** is an interactive, explainable AI agent for demand forecasting, inventory management, and sales analysis.
+Users can query a machine learning model and its dataset using natural language, receiving clear, business-focused explanations for predictions and data insights.

 ## Features

-- **Conversational Interface:** Ask questions about sales, inventory, model predictions, and more.
+- **Conversational Interface:** Chat with the agent about sales, inventory, forecasts, and model results via terminal or web.
-- **Explainable AI:** Get local and global feature importance using SHAP.
+- **Explainable AI:** View local and global feature importance, grouped into business categories, with plain-language impact explanations.
-- **Data Exploration:** Query the underlying dataset with Python/pandas expressions.
+- **Data Exploration:** Run Python/pandas queries on the underlying dataset.
-- **Visualization:** Generate partial dependence plots for model features.
+- **Visualization:** Generate and view partial dependence plots for model features.
-- **Clarification:** The agent can ask follow-up questions for ambiguous queries.
+- **Clarification:** The agent asks follow-up questions for ambiguous queries.
+- **Image Responses:** When a response includes a plot or image, it is displayed directly in the chat (web version).
+- **Business Context:** All answers are tailored for business stakeholders, avoiding technical jargon.

 ## Usage